-English goalkeeper Peter Shilton, the goalkeeper of England’s winning 1966 squad, holds the highest record for clean sheets, having earned 10 clean sheets in the World Cup.
+English goalkeeper Peter Shilton and French goalie Fabien Barthez share the record for the most clean sheets, having earned 10 clean sheets in the World Cup.

 Mexico is the team with the most losses, having lost 25 different matches since the World Cup started.

-Brazil are the team with the most World Cup wins, having won 70 of games at the tournament.
+Brazil is the team with the most World Cup wins, having won 70 games at the tournament.

-Brazil also hold the record for the most wins in one tournament, winning 7 matches in the 2002 World Cup in South Korea/Japan.
+Brazil also holds the record for the most wins in one tournament, winning 7 matches in the 2002 World Cup in South Korea/Japan.
 To put that into perspective, they won every game in the tournament that year.
-That’s all three Group games, their Round of Last 16 game, their Quarter Final game, Semi Final game, and then the Final match in order to win their 5th World Cup title.
+That’s all three Group games, their Round of Last 16 game, their Quarter Final game, their Semi-Final game, and then the Final match in order to win their 5th World Cup title.

-Germany have only ever failed to make it past the group stages in the World Cup twice.
-Once back in 1938, then 80 years later at the 2018 World Cup where they crashed out defending their title in the groups with a crushing defeat at the hands of South Korea.
+Germany has only ever failed to make it past the group stages in the World Cup twice.
+Once back in 1938, then 80 years later, at the 2018 World Cup, where they crashed out defending their title in the groups with a crushing defeat at the hands of South Korea.

 Italy and Brazil are the only two teams to ever win the tournament twice in a row.